genpguides/genp-reddit-backup/patchmethods.md

 **App Issues with GENP**

 * ❌ Lightroom is known to not always work
-* ❌ Acrobat does not work. (use Acropolis instead)
 * ❌ After Effects / Premiere HVEC - A1 have tendency to not work for some.

 &amp;nbsp;